-We are an 'Operation Encompass' school (delete if not / add further info here)
+We are an 'Operation Encompass' school

-Operation Encompass is a unique Police and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.
+Operation Encompass is a unique Police, LA Children's Services and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.
 Operation Encompass is the reporting to schools before the start of the next school day when a child or young person has been involved or exposed to a domestic abuse incident the previous evening.

-Homelessness New Section
+Homelessness

-Types of homelessness and bad housing
+Types of homelessness and bad housing arrangements

-- living in temporary or emergency accommodation (such as B & Bs and hostels) - hidden homelessness (staying with friends or family on a temporary basis or living in overcrowded conditions) - Couch / Sofa surfing, moving from one place to another - Being at risk of abuse or violence leading to homelessness or overcrowding
+- living in temporary or emergency accommodation (such as B & Bs and hostels) - hidden homelessness (staying with friends or family on a temporary basis or living in overcrowded conditions) - Couch / sofa surfing, moving from one place to another - Being at risk of abuse or violence leading to homelessness or overcrowding